concur/developer.concur.com/src/tools-support/release-notes/app-center-2019.markdown

 **Hailed and booked trips**

-Cabcharge is accepted by 98% of taxis across Australia- for both hailed and booked trips- ensuring your receipt will always be posted to your Concur Expense account.
+Cabcharge is accepted by 98% of taxis across Australia - for both hailed and booked trips - ensuring your receipt will always be posted to your Concur Expense account.

 **Digital FASTCARDs**